ArekBialek/arekbialek.github.io/content/publication/bialek-2023-lz/index.md

 ---
-title: Two Voices on the Credibility Crisis in
+title: Two Voices on the Credibility Crisis in Psychology
 authors:
 - Arkadiusz Białek
 - Piotr Wolski